 Dab a little glue in the middle and insert the stick.
 Cut some leaves out of leather and glue them next to the stick.
 To finish it off, tie some twine or string around the “stem”.

-I hope you enjoyed making the Blush Bobble Shawl!
-Be sure to tag me on Instagram (@stitchberryblog) with your shawl, I would love to see it!
+I hope you enjoy this mini pumpkin crochet pattern!
+Be sure to tag me on Instagram (@stitchberryblog) with your pumpkin, I would love to see it!